zach-adams/sprig/README.md

 Twig is a flexible, fast, and secure template engine for PHP.
 It allows developers to write and structure their themes quickly and understandably.

-Here's the Wordpress loop in Twig:
+Here's the WordPress loop in Twig:

 ```php
     {% for post in posts() %} {{ the_post(post) }}